VoiNetwork/voi-swarm/README.md

 ## Installing Without Wallet Setup

-If you want to install without including wallet setup, set the VOINETWORK_SKIP_WALLET_SETUP environment variable to 1 and run the install script:
+If you want to install without including wallet setup, set the VOINETWORK_SKIP_WALLET_SETUP environment variable to 1 and run the installation script:

 ```bash
 export VOINETWORK_SKIP_WALLET_SETUP=1